 The “flow” description works well for me as a description of the feeling.
 It’s the kind that happens in a blog post like this one, where I might have an idea of where I think it might go at the outset, and yet by the time I get to this last paragraph… well I seem to have gone down a different route altogether.

 Flow.
 Activate.
 Yeah.

 The post "Thought Vectors Activate!
-The Flow Experience" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2014/06/thought-vectors-activate/) on June 8, 2014.
+The Flow Experience" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/06/thought-vectors-activate/) on June 8, 2014.